OldhamMade/phoenix_sass/README.md

 This library compiles Sass (`.scss` and `.sass`) files to CSS within Phoenix projects.

+## Why?
+(Rationale)

+One should be able to use Sass with a website without the need for NodeJS.

 ## Installation

 1. Add `phoenix_sass` to your list of dependencies in `mix.exs`: